moliver28/research-handbook/content/job-families/security/application-security.md

 - Support the bug bounty program.
 - Lead both critical and regular patch releases.
 - Assist in development of security processes and automated tooling that prevent classes of security issues.
+- Assist in the improvements of team's internal processes, workflows and automation.

 Learn more about our role [on the Application Security Handbook page](/handbook/security/product-security/application-security/) including our work as [Stable Counterparts](/handbook/security/product-security/application-security/stable-counterparts.html) and our [HackerOne process](/handbook/security/product-security/application-security/runbooks/hackerone-process.html)